vialabdusp/planning-representation/site_plan_git/site_plan.md

 At the end of this stage your image should look like this:
 ![mid](./images/mid.JPG)

-### 2. Site Diagram Design
+### 3. Design Site Diagram
-This stage will introduce the select, ellipse, and image tracing tools.
+This stage will introduce the select, ellipse, image tracing, and feather tools.
 For practice purpose, the design will highlight Ames street as a connection to the sailing pavilion.
 As a design strategy, background colors are mute, while intervention colors are bright.

 **Tool: Select (V)**
 1. In the tools panel -> Choose select (black arrow on top), and select the Muddy Charles's Building.